UnsignedInt8/Level.4/README.md

 OK, your server is running.
 To get more information, type: 'lsserver -h' in your terminal.

-Now, run Level.4 on your iOS device, tap 'Add Server Configuration', input your server label, address, port number, password, and save it.
-Switch on the connection toggle, Level.4 is going to protect your network traffic.
+Now, run Level.4/5 on your iOS/OS X device, tap 'Add Server Configuration', input your server label, address, port number, password, and save it.
+Switch on the connection toggle, Level.4/5 is going to protect your network traffic.

 Roadmap: